LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 In turn, that object sets an :mailheader:`Expires` header for that web request, improving application performance by preventing future redundant image requests.
-The content representation object does not have to modify the object data, and in this case with PNGs, sets a HTTP header but returns back the unaltered binary image data.
+The content representation object does not have to modify the object data, and in this case with PNGs, sets an HTTP header but returns the unaltered binary image data.

 Another example would be a node resource that produces a "user" object